ga4gh/va-spec/schema/va-spec/core-im/def/VariantStatement.rst

        *  - subjectClassification
           - `Coding <../../gks-common/common.json#/$defs/Coding>`_ | `IRI <../../gks-common/common.json#/$defs/IRI>`_
           - 0..1
           - A single term or phrase summarizing the outcome of direction and strength assessments of a Statement's proposition, in terms of a classification of the Statement subject.
-Permissible values for this attribute are typically selected to be succinct and familar in the target community of practice. e.g. 'likely pathogenic' in the doamin of variant pathogenicity classification'.
+Permissible values for this attribute are typically selected to be succinct and familiar in the target community of practice. e.g. 'likely pathogenic' in the domain of variant pathogenicity classification'.
        *  - hasEvidenceOfType
           - `Coding <../../gks-common/common.json#/$defs/Coding>`_
           - 0..m